syncfusion-content/maui-docs/MAUI/Maps/bubble.md

 ## Enable bubbles

 You can enable bubbles using the [`ShowBubbles`](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Maps.MapShapeLayer.html#Syncfusion_Maui_Maps_MapShapeLayer_ShowBubbles).
-You can customize a bubbles using the [`BubbleSettings`](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Maps.MapShapeLayer.html#Syncfusion_Maui_Maps_MapShapeLayer_BubbleSettings).
+You can customize bubbles using the [`BubbleSettings`](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Maps.MapShapeLayer.html#Syncfusion_Maui_Maps_MapShapeLayer_BubbleSettings).
 This property is used to specify the value based on which the bubble's size has to be rendered.

 {% tabs %}